AddyRdz/Mongoose-CRUD-Lessons/04_model_associations.md

 #### Check for Understanding

-Come up with an example of related data.
-Draw the ERD for your relationship, including a few attributes for each model.
+How would you design the following?
+What properties would each model contain?
+Bonus: Draw an ERD for each set of related data? (see the above examples)

+* `User`s with many `Tweets`?
+* `Food`s with many `Ingredients`?

-### Association Categories for Mongoose
+## Association Categories for Mongoose

+There are two common methods for structuring data in mongoose:

 **Embedded Data** is directly nested *inside* of other data.
 Each record has a copy of the data.

+_Pros_: Efficiency

-It is often *efficient* to embed data because you don't have to make a separate request or a separate database query -- the first request or query gets you all the information you need.
+_Usecase_: When you embed data you won't have to make multiple requests (database queries) to get all of the information you need.
+Everything you need is contained within the document.

 <img src="https://i.imgur.com/aMG36rT.png" width="60%">

+**Referenced Data**
-**Referenced Data** is stored as an *id* inside other data.
+A document stores as an *id* that 'reference' other documents.
 The id can be used to look up the information.

-All records that reference the same data look up the same copy.
+_Pros_: Consistency

 It is usually easier to keep referenced records *consistent* because the data is only stored in one place and only needs to be updated in one place.